fleetdm/fleet/docs/Deploying/Server-Installation.md

 ### Setting up a host

 If you don't have a CentOS host readily available, Fleet recommends using [Vagrant](https://www.vagrantup.com/) for this guide.

-To install vagrant on a mac run `brew install vagrant`.
-To install vagrant on a pc [download it here](https://developer.hashicorp.com/vagrant/downloads).
-To install Vagrant on Linux [follow these instructions](https://developer.hashicorp.com/vagrant/downloads).
+You can find installation instructions on Vagrant's [downloads page](https://developer.hashicorp.com/vagrant/downloads).

 Once you have installed Vagrant, run the following to create a Vagrant box, start it, and log into it: